 Central banks are also turning to unprecedented approaches in their attempts to stimulate the tanking economy.
 For instance, the US Federal Reserve is about to launch the programme of direct lending to middle-sized firms starved of cash.
 The projected amount of lending is $600 billion.

-The second prong of the anti-Covid-19 economic stimulus is fiscal.
+The second prong of the Covid-19 economic stimulus plan is fiscal.
 Governments all over the world have been adopting emergency spending bills.
 For example, the US measure will result in giving every American with annual income below $75,000 a direct cash transfer of $1,200, and families will receive $500 for every child under age 17.
 But an even larger amount of newly-created money will be allocated to struggling businesses.
-Hundreds of billions of dollars are set to be loaned to or invested into them directly.
+Hundreds of billions of dollars are set to be loaned or invested directly into them.
 The total amount of projected additional spending in the US fiscal stimulus package is around $2 trillion.

 The cash injections are already showing in the money supply figures.
 Between March 9 and April 11, the US money supply (M2) aggregate has grown from $15.9 to $16.7 trillion, a 5% jump in one month!